AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 Applications are recommended to store identifiers in order to more easily reference existing accounts and tasks in the future (to [Cancel Task](https://docs.oak.tech/docs/time-automation-explained/#cancel-a-task), for example).

 ### Derive proxy identifier
 This API will return a deterministic proxy identifier using Account ID for both new and existing accounts.
-This proxy can be used only for future transactions and only by OAK (Turing) Network via XCM.
+This proxy can be used only for future transactions and only by Ava Protocol (Turing) Network via XCM.

 While the proxy implementation may vary by parachain, each account must create a proxy on the chain where the transaction is to be executed prior to scheduling any automation tasks.
 Many Substrate wallets streamline the multi-chain user experience to enable creating the proxy (on the foreign chain) while scheduling automation (on Turing) without manually changing networks.